Canoe and kayak diving: Kayaks

 Kayaks suitable for diving are available in a range of styles.
 Single seaters and tandems.
 Long, narrow boats track better, are faster and less effort to paddle, but can be clumsy in surf.
 Shorter, wider boats are more stable and maneuverable, and can be easier to manage in surf, but usually carry less weight.

 Sit-on-top kayaks are usually chosen for diving.
 Inflatable or rigid, they are generally relatively wide, and therefore provide greater stability, which is important when loading or unloading dive gear, and for boarding from the water.
 A moulded cargo well behind the cockpit is suitable for carrying the scuba set.
 This is provided with straps to secure the gear.
 Sealed hatches can provide storage space for other equipment, or it can be carried in another moulded cargo well in a bag or net.
 Some hatches are large enough to store an extra cylinder.
 A paddle is required, and is usually tethered to the boat so it can't be lost.
 Optional backrests can make paddling more comfortable.

-Until the late 2000s a purpose built inflatable dive kayak was built by "Sevylor".
+Until the late 2000s a purpose built inflatable dive kayak, the "DiveYak", was built by Sevylor.
 This came in two models - a single and double.
 The single was 0.8m in width and the double wider and more stable at 1m.
 The Diveyak was an excellent boat and could easily carry two divers and gear in an extremely stable platform that was simple to dive from and very rugged.

 Today many fishing kayaks are available that have the stability and buoyancy to act as diving kayaks.
 An example is "Finn", a small manufacturer in Perth, Australia.
 "Feelfree" and other brands also make suitable kayaks.